-Omicron is the new variant shaping the narrative and realities of billions of people around the globe.
+Omicron is the new coronavirus variant shaping the narrative and realities of billions of people around the globe.
 It is a new phase in our collective response to the ongoing pandemic.
 As we enter the latest “omicron” chapter of our shared experience, here’s what to expect in the sphere of package delivery as well as everyday life.

 As is a recurring theme of this fast-moving virus in all its variants: there’s still so much we don’t understand.
-And while scientists and healthcare professions do all they can to understand the disease and how to care for infected individuals, people’s lives are at stake.
+And while scientists and healthcare professionals do all they can to understand the disease and how to care for infected individuals, people’s lives are at stake.
 This is a daunting reality but we also know by now that there are tangible, actionable things we can do to minimize the impact of these diseases in our community.